Springfield '75: Flawless Creole Orgeat Cocktail

 Instructions

-3. Fine strain the mixture into a champagne flute.
+- Fine strain into a champagne flute.

 Flavor Profile: Bright, Botanical, and Nutty